eBPF Basics (Part 2)

 In this tutorial, you will continue learning the basics of eBPF.
 Please read tutorial 3 before starting this tutorial.

-The first project of this course will be to write a series of eBPF programs.
+The second project of this course will be to write a series of eBPF programs.
 This tutorial will continue helping you to understand the basics of eBPF and how to write eBPF programs.

 Communication between eBPF programs and user-space programs